Date: May 7, 2009

 These researchers will describe the network comprised of physicians (nodes) and patients (links) with a large health care system and its relationship with quality of care measures across three domains: access, clinical, and satisfaction.

-joshua B. plotkin, Anthony Kroch and Robin Clark, University of Pennsylvania, Philadelphia
+joshua B. plotkin, Anthony Kroch and Robin Clark,

 The Population Dynamics of Language Evolution - $25,000